open-way-learning/owl-handbook/About OWL/01 - About OWL - Our Why.md

 So bring your perspective.
 Share your ideas.
 Ask hard questions.
 The next chapter of OWL’s story is being written right now \- and it’s better with you in it.

+---

+## BONUS SECTION: Influential Readings

+The following books have significantly influenced OWL’s philosophy and approach—from its formation to how we have evolved to better live our mission and vision.
+Employees are encouraged to read and reflect on these texts as part of our shared journey as a learning organization:

+- *The Open Organization* – Jim Whitehurst
+- *Drive* – Daniel H. Pink
+- *The Culture Code* – Daniel Coyle
+- *Switch* – Chip & Dan Heath
+- *Change by Design* – Tim Brown
+- *Open: How We’ll Work, Live and Learn in the Future* – David Price
+- *Reinventing Organizations* – Frederic Laloux
+- *Presentation Zen* – Garr Reynolds
+- *Innovation and Entrepreneurship* – Peter F. Drucker
+- *In Search of Deeper Learning* – Jal Mehta & Sarah Fine

+These resources complement our own experiences and are often referenced in the development of OWL’s internal processes, professional development, and external services.